kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## All that we see or seem is but a dream within a dream. - Edgar Allan Poe
+    ## All our talents increase in the using, and every faculty, both good and bad, strengthen by exercise. - Anne Brontë